freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/use-dynamic-scales.md

 ---

 ## Description

 <section id='description'>

-The D3 <code>min()</code> and <code>max()</code> methods are useful to help set the scale.
+The D3 `min()` and `max()` methods are useful to help set the scale.

 Given a complex data set, one priority is to set the scale so the visualization fits the SVG container's width and height.
 You want all the data plotted inside the SVG canvas so it's visible on the web page.

 The example below sets the x-axis scale for scatter plot data.
-The <code>domain()</code> method passes information to the scale about the raw data values for the plot.
-The <code>range()</code> method gives it information about the actual space on the web page for the visualization.
+The `domain()` method passes information to the scale about the raw data values for the plot.
+The `range()` method gives it information about the actual space on the web page for the visualization.

 In the example, the domain goes from 0 to the maximum in the set.
-It uses the <code>max()</code> method with a callback function based on the x values in the arrays.
-The range uses the SVG canvas' width (<code>w</code>), but it includes some padding, too.
+It uses the `max()` method with a callback function based on the x values in the arrays.
+The range uses the SVG canvas' width (`w`), but it includes some padding, too.
 This puts space between the scatter plot dots and the edge of the SVG canvas.

 ```js
 const dataset = [